Birthday wishes to Isle of Wight centenarian, Mary Ellis

 Very many happy returns to Isle of Wight centenarian, Mary Ellis.

-Mary was trained to fly fighters and bombers.
-Additionally, she was trained on an AVRO Tutor.
-“Not many others were,” she says.

-She achieved an impressive record of aircraft flown, including over 400 Spitfires and Seafires.
-The latter was the navy version of the Spitfire, with folding wings.
-It operated from aircraft carriers

-Mary pictured receiving her MASTER AIR PILOT certificate from Air Commodore Rick Peacock-Edwards, of the Honourable Company of Air Pilots.
+The photo shows Mary receiving her master Air Pilot certificate last year from Air Commodore Rick Peacock-Edwards, of the Honourable Company of Air Pilots.

-The ceremony at Cowes was organised by Derek Hermiston-Hooper of the Royal Flying Corps and Royal Naval Air Service Association.

 A recent biography by Melody Foreman of Mary was published under the book title, ‘A Spitfire Girl’, subtitled ‘One of the world’s greatest female ATA ferry pilots tells her story.’